zeptomobile/android/fa1/README.md

 * 9.14 am morning
 ### Open Weather Map API Key is required.

-* This is change 2 merge to master !
+* This is for Change 1